compiling-org/nft-blockchain-interactive/docs/rust-foundation-grant.md

 ---

-*This Rust crate represents our commitment to contributing high-quality, innovative tools back to the Rust ecosystem while advancing our creative computing vision with advanced emotional AI capabilities.*
+*This Rust Foundation project represents our commitment to creating accessible, web-based creative tools that bridge the gap between Rust's performance capabilities and browser-based creative expression.*